Roger Miller: Personal life and death

 Miller was a lifelong cigarette smoker.
-During a television interview, Miller explained that he composed his songs from "bits and pieces" of ideas he wrote on scraps of paper.
+During a television interview, Miller explained how he composed his songs from "bits and pieces" of ideas he wrote on scraps of paper.
 When asked what he did with the unused bits and pieces, he half-joked, "I smoke 'em!"
-He also wrote a song about his habit, titled "Dad Blame Anything A Man Can't Quit".
-Miller died of lung and throat cancer in 1992, at age 56, shortly after the discovery of a malignant tumor under his vocal cords.
+He also wrote a song about his habit, titled "Dad Blame Anything a Man Can't Quit".
+Miller died of lung and throat cancer in 1992 at age 56, shortly after the discovery of a malignant tumor beneath his vocal cords.